 What do you understand about the process that sheds light on that?

-Well, the the process needs to have the uh the highest degree of integrity, and the lawyers and and the agents need to have the highest uh they need to adhere to the highest duty of candor to the tribunal, to the court, and they need to hold themselves to high standards.
+Well, the process needs to have the highest degree of integrity, and the lawyers and the agents need to have the highest, they need to adhere to the highest duty of candor to the tribunal, to the court, and they need to hold themselves to high standards.

-And this, you know, the the stuff that we've been talking about is just completely unacceptable.
+And this, you know, the stuff that we've been talking about is just completely unacceptable.

-This is a you know, I've been involved in this battle to make sure that uh pleadings in front of the FISA court are accurate.
+This is a, you know, I've been involved in this battle to make sure that pleadings in front of the FISA court are accurate.

-Uh I've been working on this for 20 years or so, and uh it's been a problem for for lots of reasons.
+I've been working on this for 20 years or so, and it's been a problem for lots of reasons.

-And, you know, I I share part of this responsibility in terms of management.
+And, you know, I share part of this responsibility in terms of management.

-I didn't know about the facts that that are articulated in the uh IG report, but I was part of the management uh structure there, as was Andy, as with Jim Comey, and I think collectively we all take responsibility for that.
+I didn't know about the facts that are articulated in the IG report, but I was part of the management structure there, as was Andy, as was Jim Comey.

-And I support uh the efforts by Director Ray to fix this.
+And I support the efforts by Director Wright to fix this.

-I am not impressed with FBI Director Ray in any way, shape, manner, or form.
+I am not impressed with FBI Director Ray in any way, shape, matter, or form.

-I really he seems disinterested and more he seems more interested in protecting uh the the institution, but if director Ray cares about protecting the premier law enforcement agency in the world, the single best thing he could do is clean this crap up and put in place measures so this crap never happens again.
+But if Director Ray cares about protecting the premier law enforcement agency in the world, the single best thing he could do is clean this crap up and put in place measures so this crap never happens again.

-Now to get to that point, he's first gonna have to admit that what happened here is way beyond corruption.
+Now, to get to that point, he's first going to have to admit that what happened here is way beyond corruption.

 Now, what are they claiming?